Header Banner

-How To: Get Out Car Dents & Dings Without Damaging Your Paint Job
+How to Get Out Car Dents & Dings Without Damaging Your Paint Job

 According to George Gjoka, a professional Paintless Dent Repair (PDR) technician, when you attempt to take a dent out of your car, you're probably doing it wrong.